h1777/3proxy-rhel/README.md

 **Script tested on March 2017 on the following fresh VPS install distros :**

 - CentOS 7 64bit
+- CentOS 6 has no firewalld so i could not get it to work.
+But i'm no expert, if you're comfortable with IPTABLES you can surely do this on CentOS 6

 **Script will run on :**